IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 For details and Python script examples, see [Encrypting Requests and Decrypting Responses](../encryption-decryption.md).

 ## Decrypted JSON Response Format

+>NOTE: The responses will be encrypted only if the HTTP status code is 200.
+Otherwise, the response will not be encrypted.

 A decrypted successful response returns new identity tokens issued for the user or indicates that the user has opted out.